lvgl/lv_port_esp32/README.md

 It is recommended to add LVGL as a submodule in your IDF project's git repo.

-From your project root directory:
+From your project's root directory:
 1. Create a directory named `components` (if you don't have one already) with `mkdir -p components`.
 2. Clone the lvgl repository inside the `components` directory with `git submodule add https://github.com/lvgl/lvgl.git components/lvgl`
 3. Run `idf.py menuconfig`, go to `Component config` then `LVGL configuration` to configure LVGL.

 ## Use lvgl_esp32_drivers in your project

-It is recommended to add lvgl_esp32_drivers as a submodule in your IDF project's git repo.
+It is recommended to add [lvgl_esp32_drivers](https://github.com/lvgl/lvgl_esp32_drivers) as a submodule in your IDF project's git repo.

-From your project root directory:
+From your project's root directory:
 1. Create a directory named `components` (if you don't have one already) with `mkdir -p components`.
 2. Clone the lvgl_esp32_drivers repository inside the `components` directory with `git submodule add https://github.com/lvgl/lvgl_esp32_drivers.git components/lvgl_esp32_drivers`
 3. Run `idf.py menuconfig`, go to `Component config` then `LVGL TFT configuration` and `LVGL TFT Display configuration` to configure lvgl_esp32_drivers.